JAGFx/FormJS/README.md

 ### Custom style

-You have SCSS files to allow you to create custom style.
+You have SCSS files to allow you to create custom styles.

 In `formJSFolder/scss/`, you can find `_core*.scss` files.
-Use it as base structure of your custom style.
+Use it as the base structure of your custom style.

-Create a folder named with theme name and add two file:
+Create a folder named with theme name and add to file:

 * `_variables.scss`: Contain YOUR theme variable.
-It use to override core variables
+It uses to override core variables
 * `your-theme-name.scss`: Contain all customisation for type of alert: `Success`, `Info`, `Warning` and `Error`.
-Use preset from on of existing template
+Use preset from one of existing templates

 At the end of customisation, run  `npm run scss:dist` to generate your style css file and minified too.